eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 I will often find a blog post on [Hacker News][hn] that really resonates.
 And when I go to check the rest of the site there's three other posts.
 And I think: I wish you'd write more!
-When I find someone whose writing resonates, I like to read everything they have written, or at least a tractable subset of their most interesting posts.
-If you like what you see, you can reach out.
+When I find someone whose writing I really connect with, I like to read everything they have written, or at least a tractable subset of their most interesting posts.
+If I like what I see, I reach out.
 This is one of the best things about writing online: your future friends will seek you out.

 And, from the other side, I have often written a post where, just before publishing, I would think: "who would want to read this?
 It's